samumantha/puhti_python_example/README.md

 ### from Webinterface

 https://pouta.csc.fi/dashboard
+-> object store -> containers
--> might need Pouta access via project
+(might need Pouta access via project?)

+### Making things public

+You can make single buckets publicly available via the internet, everyone can then access the files within a bucket, such as [todays presentation](https://a3s.fi/2007552_CSC_presentation/Aalto_py_23.html#/).

 ## Notes on many small runs